titumozammel/3c-strategic-approach/README.md

 The objective is not merely to correct the latest occurrence, but to understand what continues to generate it.

+The associated response orientation may be **Continuous Improvement**: improving the conditions that repeatedly generate the observed outcome.

+However:

+> **Continuous Improvement is an associated response orientation, not the name of the first C.**

+The canonical context remains:

+> **SOURCE**

 ---

 ## DEPENDENCY

-**Continuous Empowerment**
+**Dependency** focuses attention on conditions in which action, decision, progress, or execution repeatedly depends on another person, function, approval, system, resource, or condition.

+### Governing question

 > **Why does action depend on someone or something else?**

-Dependency focuses attention on conditions in which action, decision, progress, or execution depends repeatedly on another person, function, approval, system, or resource.

 Typical signals include: